By Francis M. Naumann

 $24.95 | 9780999754467

-Francis M. Naumann, a distinguished author and expert on Dada and Duchamp, reflects upon the influential people who determined the course of his career.
-Well-known personalities in the field include Leo Steinberg and John Rewald, both of whom have dedicated chapters.
-These are complemented by the telling account, woven throughout, of perhaps Naumann’s greatest influence: the artist and former lover of Marcel Duchamp, Beatrice Wood.
-His close friendship with Wood, who was many decades his senior, continued until the end of her life at age 105.
-She not only set Naumann upon a course of original research that would define him, but also provided a moral platform and an artist’s view on what an art historian could or should be.
+Francis M. Naumann, a distinguished expert on Dada and Marcel Duchamp reflects upon his mentors, including Leo Steinberg, John Rewald, and perhaps his greatest influence: the artist and former lover of Marcel Duchamp, Beatrice Wood.
+Naumann’s close friendship with Wood, who was many decades his senior, continued until the end of her life at age 105.
+She not only set Naumann upon a course of original research that would define him, but also provided a moral platform and an artist’s view on what an art historian could be.
 The chapters involving Naumann’s mentors in the field of art history are no less engaging: strong personalities all, each taught Naumann either by positive or negative example and assisted in the development of his scholarship and original research, though sometimes unintentionally.

 An account of an intellectual coming of age full of interesting turns — insights and unexpected disclosures, details of behavior that reveal the character of complex individuals.
 It is also a chronicle of a life of the mind, lived at close hand to rare and inspiring people.